dhoyle/splicedocs-jekyll/pages/BestPractices/SparkAdapter/SparkAdapterUsing.md

 ### Context Connection Options  {#connect}

-When using the Native Spark DataSource, you can specify some optional properties for the JDBC connection you're using to access your Splice Machine database.
+When using the Native Spark DataSource, you can specify some optional properties for the JDBC connection that you're using to access your Splice Machine database.
 To do so, `Map` those options using a `SpliceJDBCOptions` object, and then create your `SplicemachineContext` with that map.
 For example:

 ```
 val options = Map(
   JDBCOptions.JDBC_URL -> "jdbc:splice://<jdbcUrlString>",
   SpliceJDBCOptions.JDBC_INTERNAL_QUERIES -> "true"
 )

 spliceContext  = new SplicemachineContext( options )